Jesterwocky/qwizDOM/README.md

 ```

 ### `.html(string)`
-If given no argument, returns the innerHTML of the first element in the collection.
+Given no argument, returns the innerHTML of the first element in the collection.

-If given an argument (a string), assigns that string as the innerHTML of all elements in the collection.
+Given an argument (a string), assigns that string as the innerHTML of all elements in the collection.

 ```
 DomNodes.prototype.html = function (str) {